-On Monday, the European manufacturer of a drug identical to Plan B announced that it will be changing its packaging to warn that the drug begins to lose effectiveness in women over 165 pounds and
+On Monday, the European manufacturer of a drug identical to Plan B announced that it will be changing its packaging to warn that the drug begins to lose effectiveness in women over 165 pounds and is completely ineffective for women over 176 pounds.
+Though it remains unclear if this regulation will come to the United States, the news does mean that the morning-after pill likely doesn’t work for the average American woman over 20, who weighs 166 pounds.

 Earlier this year in a momentous reproductive health decision, a federal judge ordered the U.S. Food and Drug Administration to make Plan B, the morning-after pill, available over the counter to people of all ages.
 Nancy Northup, president and CEO of the Center for Reproductive Rights, hailed the landmark court decision as a "victory for all women, particularly young women, women without government-issued identification, and those who live in areas with limited pharmacy hours."